 The main goal of this project is to provide an UART port on an unmodified Master System so it can communicate with a PC using an of-the-shelf USB-to-UART converter.

-The UART library is available as part of my Master System development ROMs repository on Bitbucket.
+The UART library is available as part of my Master System development ROMs repository.

 UART is an asynchronous serial communication method where a byte is sent/received by sending a start bit to synchronize the receiver, a number of data bits, then at least one stop bit to guarantee the receiver can detect the next start bit.
 At its simplest, implementing a bidirectional UART port requires one input line and one output line accessible to your software.
 Without dedicated hardware, the UART framing can be bit banged manually sampling the input line once an start bit is detected, and flipping the output line at regular intervals for the output communication.